MaartenDesnouck/google-apps-script/README.md

 $ gas auth [-f][-s]
 ```

+## Local development
+- Standalone scripts can be referenced by Name, container bound script projects must be referenced by projectsId.
+- You can find all projectsIds from the url of the details page in [My Scripts](https://script.google.com/home/my)

-#### Setup a new project or clone an existing one
+#### Setup a new script project or clone an existing one

 ```
 $ gas new <projectName>
 $ gas clone <projectName|projectId>
 ```

-#### List your remote projects and their ids
+#### List your remote standalone script projects and their ids
 - There is an optional filter on projectName

 ```
-$ gas get scripts [filter]
+$ gas get projects [filter]
 ```

-#### Pull and push code from/to your remote project
+#### Pull and push code from/to your remote script project
-- Gas also supports shared scripts and Team Drives
+- Gas also supports shared scripts, Team Drives and container bound scripts
-- Files in subfolders are mapped to their relative pathname in a project and the other way around
+- Files in subfolders are mapped to their relative pathname in a script and the other way around
 - You can specify to pull or push a single file by adding a filename to the command
 - Delete a single remote file by adding -d to the push command